cameronmcewan/cameronmcewan/README.md

 ### Hi, I'm @cameronmcewan 👋

-📍 I'm from Manchester but I now live in Bristol (UK)
+📍 I'm from Manchester but I currently live in Bristol (UK)

 🙋🏼‍♂️ My pronouns are: he/him